Harts2002/Pong-game-with-Processing/README.md

 # Pong-game
-A classic Pong game with PvP mode and PvComputer mode
+A classic Pong game with PvP mode and PvComputer mode.
+The game starts off really slowly with the paddles and ball moving at very low speeds.
+However, after every 3 bounces off a paddle the ball will speed up a little bit.
+The speed of the paddle you control is direcly related to the number of points your opponent has.
+Every time a goal is scored, the ball resets to the middle of the screen.
+The game goes up to seven.
+Overall, I feel like the code is quite long and some parts unnecessary but it's a working progress.